 This is the preview text you see when you do Google searches that is right under the SEO title.
 Your meta description should be an extension of your title and a small preview of what readers can expect when they click on your article.
 Our meta description for this post is “Learn how to use Yoast SEO to get the green light for your blog posts with these actionable and easy tips to follow to increase your organic search engine traffic.”

-Once you’ve filled these all out, you should get the green light and hopefully on both tabs, Readability and SEO.
+Once you’ve filled these all out, you should get the green light and hopefully on both tabs, Readability, and SEO.
 If you don’t, Yoast SEO will tell you what you need to work on.
 A few common ones we find for SEO are not using the focus keyword enough.
-Make sure this important part of your SEO is throughout your content and in alt text.
-For Readability, having too long of sentences can hurt your Readability.
+Make sure this important part of your SEO is throughout your content and in the alt text.
+For Readability, having sentences that are too long can hurt your Readability.
 Keep things more simple versus overly complicated.
 Not sure what needs to be fixed?
 Under Readability, you can select the eyeball next to each issue and Yoast SEO will highlight the issues.